opensearch-project/documentation-website/_ml-commons-plugin/tutorials/build-chatbot.md

 Log in to the OpenSearch Dashboards homepage, select **Add sample data**, and add **Sample eCommerce orders** data.

-## Step 1: Set up a knowledge base
+## Step 1: Configure a knowledge base

-Follow Prerequisite and Step 1 of the [RAG with a conversational flow agent tutorial]({{site.url}}{{site.baseurl}}/ml-commons-plugin/tutorials/rag-conversational-agent/) to set up the `test_population_data` knowledge base index, which contains US city population data.
+Follow Prerequisite and Step 1 of the [RAG with a conversational flow agent tutorial]({{site.url}}{{site.baseurl}}/ml-commons-plugin/tutorials/rag-conversational-agent/) to configure the `test_population_data` knowledge base index, which contains US city population data.

 Create an ingest pipeline: